nanoc/nanoc.app/content/docs/3-getting-started.md

 Now compile the site again, and you’ll see that nanoc shows the tags for the page, but this time using the built-in tagging helper.

 nanoc comes with quite a few useful helpers.
-The [RDoc documentation](/doc/3.0.0/) describes each one of them.
+The [API documentation](/docs/3.1/) describes each one of them.

-FIXME fix URL

 That’s it!
 ----------

 This is the end of the tutorial.
 I hope that this tutorial both whet your appetite, and gave you enough information to get started with nanoc.

 There’s more reading material.
-It’s definitely worth checking out the [Manual](/manual/)—it’s rather big, but it contains everything you need to know about nanoc.
-Be sure to check out the [Glossary](/manual/#glossary) if you’re confused by terminology.
+It’s definitely worth checking out the following chapters; they’re rather big, but they contains everything you need to know about nanoc.

-FIXME fix URL